Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

 {\it Quantum (de)amplification.}--- We consider estimation of the phase $\phi$ in an atomic interferometer consisting of $N$ identical two-level atoms.
-For a classical probe in the coherent spin state (CSS), as shown in Fig.~\ref{fig1}(a), the measurement precision is inherently bounded by the SQL, \( 1/\sqrt{N} \).
+For a classical probe in the coherent spin state (CSS) with an isotropic quasiprobabilty distribution, as shown in Fig.~\ref{fig1}(a), the measurement precision is inherently bounded by the SQL, \( 1/\sqrt{N} \)~\cite{ma2011quantum,Luca18rmp}.
 The ambiguity-free dynamic range is confined to \([-\pi/2, \pi/2] \), within which the observable varies monotonically with $\phi$ [grey solid curve in Fig.~\ref{fig1}(d)].
-This limitation arises because \( \phi \) and \( \pm\pi - \phi \) yield the same measurement outcome, leading to significant bias error.
+This limitation arises because \( \phi \) and \( \pm\pi - \phi \) yield the same measurement outcome, leading to significant bias error when the phase is out of the dynamic range.
+We denote the phase after (de)amplification in QA (QD) as $\varphi$.
 In the QA protocol [Fig.~\ref{fig1}(b)], a squeezing-encoding-unsqueezing sequence amplifies the encoded signal.
 Since the amplified phase $\varphi$ can only be distinctly resolved within the range $[-{\pi}/{2}, {\pi}/{2}]$, the estimation range of encoded phase $\phi$~($\le\!\varphi$) is further limited.
 This is illlustrated by the blue solid curve in Fig.~\ref{fig1}(d), which shows a steeper gradient near small phases and a reduced dynamic range.
 In contrast, we propose introducing a squeezing instead of unsqueezing process before measurement, which deamplifies the signal $\phi$ [see Fig.~\ref{fig1}(c) for the QD sequence].
 Given that the sensing range of the deamplified phase $\varphi$ is confined to the classical boundary of $[-{\pi}/{2}, {\pi}/{2}]$, the ambiguity-free dynamic range of the encoded phase $\phi$~($\ge\!\!\varphi$) is extended beyond this interval, as shown by the orange solid curve in Fig.~\ref{fig1}(d).